Community & Family Services

 - Emergency Communication (SATERN)

-Proving food for families, and gifts for children up to age 12 years old.
+Proving food for families, and gifts for children 12 and younger.
 Service available at Windsor Community And Rehabilitation Centre.

 An annual Community Christmas dinner at St. Clair Centre for the Arts.
 Service available at Windsor Community And Rehabilitation Centre.